NETWAYS/foreman-training/plugins/02_templates.md

 ****

-* Install the Foreman Plugin Templates using the package "tfm-rubygem-foreman_templates"
+* Install the Foreman Plugin Templates using the foreman-installer
 * Run the synchronisation job with "foreman-rake templates:sync"

 #### Expected result: